JonKing93/DASH/Tutorials/gridfile/new.md

 ### Define Metadata

 We'll start by defining the metadata for the .grid file.
 This metadata specifies the metadata for each dimension in the .grid file, and is used to organize the N-dimensional array.
-To define metadata, use:
+To do this, we will use the "defineMetadata" method, a general method that builds metadata structures.
+Here, we will use defineMetadata to build a metadata structure for a .grid file, but we will return to it later in the tutorial to define the scope of individual data source files.

+The syntax for using the defineMetadata method is:
 ```matlab
 meta = gridfile.defineMetadata(dimension1, metadata1, dimension2, metadata2, ..., dimensionN, metadataN);
 ```

-Here, the syntax is to provide the name of a dimension and then its metadata, then repeat for all dimensions in the dataset.
+Here, the style is to provide the name of a dimension and then its metadata, then repeat for all dimensions in the dataset.
 Hence, dimension1, dimension2, ..., dimensionN are a set of dimension names.
 By default, gridfile allows the following dimension names:
 * <span style="color:#cc00cc">"lon"</span> -- for the longitude / x dimension
 * <span style="color:#cc00cc">"lat"</span> -- for the latitude / y dimension
-* <span style="color:#cc00cc">"coord"</span> -- for non-regular spatial grids
+* <span style="color:#cc00cc">"coord"</span> -- for non-regular spatial coordinates
 * <span style="color:#cc00cc">"lev"</span> -- the level / height / z dimension
 * <span style="color:#cc00cc">"time"</span> -- the time dimension
 * <span style="color:#cc00cc">"run"</span> -- for individual members of an ensemble